 URL Parser

-Parse a full URL into protocol, hostname, port, path, query parameters, and fragment directly in your browser.
+Parse a full URL into protocol, hostname, port, path, query parameters, and fragment with browser-side processing.

 A URL parser splits a URL into protocol, hostname, port, path, query, and fragment.